kubernetes/kubernetes/cluster/juju/bundles/README.md

 Use the 'juju quickstart' command to deploy a Kubernetes cluster to any cloud supported by Juju.

-The charm store version of the Kubernetes bundle can be deployed as folllows:
+The charm store version of the Kubernetes bundle can be deployed as follows:

     juju quickstart u/kubernetes/kubernetes-cluster